Welcome to Normanby Methodist church.

 At Middlesbrough and Eston Methodist Circuit, we believe in taking our faith beyond the walls of our church and into the world.
 We are involved in a variety of local and global outreach programmes, from feeding the hungry to supporting missionaries around the world.

 Prayers– Please pray for those we know who are ill, in hospital, housebound, in care homes, all who mourn & all those fleeing violence of any kind.
-For Keith Johnson, Audrey Hall, Cynthia Womack, Celia Shires, Harry Williamson.
+For Keith , Audrey H, Cynthia W, Celia S, Harry W, Sheila M.

 Christmas Cards – In lieu of the cost of Christmas cards & stamps people in the church family have decided not to give individual Christmas cards but will put one card up for all the church family, cards will be attached to the cupboard door next to the notice board, they will then make a donation to a charity, either by making the donation themselves directly or support Action for Children by putting their donation in an envelope marked ‘Action for Children Christmas card donation’ & putting it in with the offertory at a service, this is open to all.